ariannamethod/knock.knock/README.md

 ## what is this thing

-you know that feeling when you're training a transformer and you realize 90% of the attention mechanism is just... overhead? yeah. me too. so i did something about it.
+you know that feeling when you're training a transformer and you realize 90% of the attention mechanism is just overhead? yeah. me too. so i did something about it.

 **haze** is a character-level language model that rewrites attention from scratch. no torch. no tensorflow. just numpy and the cold realization that maybe—*just maybe*—we've been overthinking this whole thing.